 Annular tears cause pain in proportion to the amount of inflammation resulting from the tear, and in general, the larger the tear, the greater the inflammation.
 When an annular tear allows the gel-like substance of the disc’s center to seep into the external area surrounding the disc, the condition is known as a disc herniation.
 Compared to an annular tear, disc herniation further increases the degree of localized pain and inflammation.
 If the extruded material compresses adjacent nerve rootlets, pain, numbness, tingling and/or weakness may be experienced anywhere along the course of the impacted nerve.

-Nerve Compression is the True Culprit
+Nerve compression is the true culprit

-A small annular tear can actually heal on its own.
-A conservative treatment plan, consisting of nonsurgical measures, can help speed up this natural process and help manage symptoms.
-Your doctor will likely recommend a variety of options, including physical therapy, hot/cold therapy, exercise, chiropractic treatment, massage, pain medications, and others.
-However, if symptoms persist, additional pathology may have occurred.
-Contact Laser Spine Institute today.
-Our safe, effective endoscopic procedures are minimally invasive alternatives to open back surgery and may help you rediscover your spinal health.
+A small annular tear can sometimes heal on its own.
+A conservative treatment plan consisting of non-surgical measures can help enhance this natural process and manage the symptoms.
+Your physician will likely recommend a variety of options, including physical therapy, hot/cold therapy, exercise, chiropractic treatment, massage, pain medications and others.
+If your symptoms persist or worsen following noninvasive treatment, it may be a sign that additional pathology has occurred.